AnthonnyMitch/Employee-Directory/README.md

  Instructions and examples for use:

-  In the homepage the user will see a display of their employees 2) Filter your search by typing a name in he search bar
+  1)In the homepage the user will see a display of their employees.

+  2) Filter your search by typing a name in he search bar.

   ## Credits